Professional Resume Writing Services Los Angeles (2x Certified)

 Office gossip at the water cooler is a regular occurrence, and not how you want your supervisor to find out that you are leaving.

-In best-case circumstances this should be done in person, but over the phone or through a video conferencing platform if time and distance require it.
-An email should be your last resort when resigning from a position, but is acceptable when extenuating circumstances arise.
+In best-case circumstances, this should be done in person, but over the phone or through a video conferencing platform if time and distance require it.
+An email should be your last resort when resigning from a position, but it is acceptable when extenuating circumstances arise.

 Plan Your Exit Speech

-• State clearly that you are resigning your current position – Start the conversation with a clear indication of the direction it is going.
+• State clearly that you are resigning from your current position.
+Start the conversation with a clear indication of the direction it is going.

-• Why you have decided to resign – Be tactful about your reason for leaving.
+• The reason behind your resignation.
+Be tactful about your reason for leaving.
 Don’t share — or dwell on — your reasons for seeking a new position.
 Don’t try to justify why you are leaving.
 If you are leaving to escape a toxic work environment, there’s nothing to be gained by pointing that out.
-If you are unsure how to explain your reasoning nicely, you can say something general, such as your new position has more upward mobility.
+If you are unsure how to explain your reasoning nicely, you can say something general, such as that your new position has more upward mobility.
 It’s fine to say that you are leaving to explore new opportunities.

-• Gratitude and well wishes – Thank your supervisor for the time you had and extend your well wishes for the company and individuals that work there.
+• Gratitude and well wishes.
+Thank your supervisor for the time you had and extend your well wishes to the company and the individuals who work there.

 Respecting Your Colleagues